 Read the Report

-We at Texas Women’s Foundation are pleased to present the third edition of Economic Issues for Women in Texas.
-This 2020 study, based on research conducted by Every Texan (formerly the Center for Public Policy Priorities), again takes a comprehensive look at the four building blocks that are fundamental to the financial security of a woman and her family: child care, stable housing, education and health insurance.
-This study also reveals dramatic changes in our state’s demographics, and the challenges and opportunities we face in creating a more equitable society.
+We at Texas Women’s Foundation are pleased to present the fourth edition of Economic Issues for Women in Texas.
+This 2022 study, based on research conducted by Every Texan (formerly the Center for Public Policy Priorities), again takes a comprehensive look at the four pillars that are fundamental to the financial security of a woman and her family: education, child care, health insurance and stable housing.
+This study reveals the challenges Texas women have faced amidst a pandemic and provides policy recommendations for creating a more equitable society.

 We encourage our Army of Advocates across Texas to use and share the study – and its platform of specific recommendations and potential actions – with lawmakers, as well as business and community leaders, to help shape policies and practices that impact women and girls.